xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 </pre>
 </div>

-#### P2MP TreeSID SR Policy Configuration
+#### P2MP Tree-SID SR Policy Configuration
-This configuration defines the TreeSID P2MP SR Policy to be used across the network.
-Note the name of the TreeSID must be unique across the netowrk and referenced explicitly on all source and receiver nodes.
+This configuration defines the Tree-SID P2MP SR Policy to be used across the network.
+Note the name of the Tree-SID must be unique across the netowrk and referenced explicitly on all source and receiver nodes.
 Within the policy configuration, supported constraints can be applied during path computation of the optimized P2MP tree.
 Note the source address must be specified and the MPLS label used must be within the SRLB for all nodes across the network.

 <div class="highlighter-rouge">
 <pre class="highlight">